QM.1 Formatting Tools & Word for Microsoft Office 365

-In this Quest you will create a new document and copy and paste in the content provided in Part One.
+In this Quest you will create a new document and copy and paste in the content (or alternative poem document) provided in Part One.
 Your challenge is to learn to use formatting features in your document.

 understand how to use a word processing application [Empowered Learner]